Limmen/csle/docs/_docs/installing_devtools.md

 <p class="captionFig">
 Listing 123: Command to install the Python build tool.
 </p>
+It is also possible to install all development tools at once by running the script `simulation-system/libs/local_install_dev.sh`

 Alternatively, install each development library separately by following the commands below.